sbettid/CustomJ48/README.md

 Custom J48 is an extension of the J48 class of the [Weka library](https://www.cs.waikato.ac.nz/ml/weka/) part of a Bachelor thesis project regarding the creation of chatbots.
 J48 is a java implementation of the C4.5 machine learning algorithm.

-The goal of this extension was to add the ability to export the generated decision trees in multiple formats, used then for the creation of a chatbot application, adding also a pruning ability and the possibility to use the empty string as a concrete value.
+The goal of this extension is to add the ability to export the generated decision trees in multiple formats, used then for the creation of a chatbot application, adding also a pruning ability and the possibility to use the empty string as a concrete value.

 ## Export formats